Makayla-Williams53/ticTacToe/README.md

 ## Project for Advanced Java

 This was an assignment in my high school class Advanced Java in October of 2022.
 It was a group project to teach us the various ways that teams organize their tasks and ideas.
-I worked alongside Jayden Jimenez and Alexa Torres and we had to have a Scrum file in order to keep track of our ideas and progress.
+I worked alongside Jayden Jimenez(Jayden0519) and Alexa Torres(AlexaGTorres) and we had to have a Scrum file in order to keep track of our ideas and progress.
 The project we made was a fully functional two player Tic Tac Toe.